 There are many ways to continue your education.
 There are always schools, but they require lots of time and investment.
 Their material is also often outdated.

-You can also check out online courses and other free resources out there – product blogs, guides, ebooks, educational videos, etc. At Canny, we strive to help you stay updated on the latest product management trends.
+You can also check out online courses and other free resources out there – product blogs, guides, books, educational videos, etc. At Canny, we strive to help you stay updated on the latest product management trends.
 That’s what this blog is all about!

 You could read articles, take courses, download ebooks, or go on social media.
 Why listen to product management podcasts?
 There are a few reasons.